I’ve seen hundreds of Amazon Black Friday deals, these are the only ones worth buying

 From Ninja air fryers to the Echo Dot and must-have skincare, we’re rounding up the best of this year’s sale

-Amazon’s Black Friday sale has arrived, bringing with it thousands of incredible offers from top brands such as Ninja, PlayStation, ghd and more.
-Consider this guide your one-stop shop for pretty much everything on your wish list because I’ve discovered the best deals on anything from beauty products and home essentials to air fryers, mattresses and brand-new laptops.
+Amazon’s Black Friday sale has well and truly arrived, and I'm giddy with the number of top brands – such as Ninja, PlayStation and ghd (to name a few) – that are getting involved.
+At a glance, it can be overwhelming wading your way through the myriad deals, but this round-up will be your streamlined guide, free from false discounts and untrustworthy sellers.
+Trust me, I’ve years of experience covering Amazon's sales, and I've cracked the system when it comes to finding the best deals on anything from beauty products and home essentials to air fryers, mattresses and brand-new laptops.

-My insider advice is that if you’re planning to make the most of the savings, it’s worth becoming an Amazon Prime member.
-New users can take advantage of a free 30-day trial, which includes unlimited same-day delivery on eligible orders over £20, plus fast one-day delivery across the UK.
-Prime members also get to enjoy access to exclusive discounts throughout the event.
+If I were you, I'd always start your Black Friday deals hunt by becoming an Amazon Prime member.
+New users can kick things off with a free 30-day trial, which will give you access to unlimited same-day delivery on eligible orders over £20, plus fast one-day delivery UK-wide.
+Oh, and let's not forget the exclusive discounts Prime members will also enjoy access to.

-The IndyBest team and I will be on hand for the entire sale, sharing the biggest and best offers as they drop, and helping you separate genuine discounts from the deals that aren’t quite what they seem.
-If you’re feeling overwhelmed by the sheer volume of bargains, I’ve also put together a full list of Black Friday shopping tips, with guidance on spotting a true saving and avoiding the duds.
+The IndyBest team and I will be here for the full length of the sale to help you track down the most lucrative reductions – hot off the press.
+Whatever you’re searching for, Amazon will probably stock it and, from what I've seen so far, its offers are undercutting plenty of big retailers (ahem, Oura rings).

-Whatever you’re after this Black Friday, it’s likely that Amazon will have a deal on it and I’ve rounded up the ones that are worth your attention below.
-Read on for the best Amazon Black Friday deals you can shop right now.
+Scroll on for my whittled-down selection of wow-worthy deals and get browsing.
+Happy Black Friday, one and all.

 Follow live: Latest offers and news in our Black Friday 2025 live blog